November 21, 2019

 Modern work management requires being prepared for every kind of work—both planned and unplanned.
 Being ready for the unexpected is crucial, especially knowing that, even with strong project planning, work hardly ever goes exactly according to plan.

 And just because you receive a request doesn’t mean you have to comply with every single one.
 Tracking ad hoc projects is a key way to gain work visibility, set clear boundaries, and standardize your request management process.
 Getting organized and staying that way as work comes up can take homing in on a few specific areas like your calendar and inbox.

 Problem 2: You can't see what your team is working on.

 About three-quarters of American workers wish they had a centralized place to see work across their organization.
 Over half say that finding information as a consumer is easier than finding information at work.

 Little to no work visibility is one of the leading causes of unplanned work and overwork.
-When you don’t know where your time is going, or where it needs to go, you can’t prioritize work.
+When you don’t know where your time is going, or where it needs to go, you can’t manage priorities.
 And without clear priorities, everything is going to feel urgent, even when it’s not.
 Effective time management, a core project management knowledge area, can’t happen without work visibility.

 Low visibility is also a big contributor to inflexibility—lacking the ability to adapt quickly to project changes or pivot in response to shifting conditions.